daz4126/surge/README.md

 The `connect` action will run once after the HTML loads and the surge function connects to it.
 This is useful for any setup code that needs running.

-The `connect` action is **not** an event listener so only accepts the Surge object as an argument, for example:
+The `connect` action is **not** an event listener so only accepts the Surge object as it's only argument, for example:

 ```javascript
 connect: $ => {